Now Reading

 When a cat is having REM sleep, a cat twitches or you find paw movements.
 A cat can also move her mouth but will not be able to pounce or climb anything.
 The twitching in a dream indicates that the signals are being sent to the brain.

 The interesting fact here is that the sleep cycles in cats are shorter than in human cycles.
 Cats experience three times more REM sleep than humans i.e., every 25 minutes.
+Whereas humans get REM sleep every 90 minutes.
+From this, it can be concluded that cats get REM sleep even during short naps.

 When a cat is not in REM sleep, it is in deep sleep.
 In this phase, your body revives.